Insanity-CORR-Ltd/documentation-jeff/pages/standards/codingconventions.md

 ### Modules

 Modules are like small libraries that only compile when they are changed.
 They significantly reduce the compile time when you need to recompile game code.
-Take a look at the Unreal documentation on how to get started with modudles.
+Take a look at the Unreal documentation on how to get started with modules.

+{% include note.html content="Modules are useful, but their use case is for portions of gameplay that should be togglable.
+Don't overuse them!" %}